sivo91/Hockey-live/README.md

 # Hockey Live Statistics

-Welcome to the Hockey Stats Hub, the ultimate resource for hockey team statistics from various prestigious tournaments including the NHL, World Cup, World Junior Cup, Olympic Games, and more!
+Welcome to the Hockey Live Statistics, the ultimate resource for hockey team statistics from various prestigious tournaments including the NHL, World Cup, World Junior Cup, Olympic Games, and more!

 ## About This Project